-Compared to a comparable specification un-assisted bicycle, e-bikes are generally a few hundred pounds more expensive with plenty of value choice under £1000 with, mid-range bikes at about £2000.It is well worth seeing if your employer supports (or is willing to support) the Cycle to Work Scheme where a government tax incentive allows the purchase cost to be effectively reduced by up-to a third (see
+Compared to a comparable specification un-assisted bicycle, e-bikes are generally about £2000 to find one that is fully road-legal and with spare parts are available.It is well worth seeing if your employer supports (or is willing to support) the Cycle to Work Scheme where a government tax incentive allows the purchase cost to be effectively reduced by up-to a third (see

 There is so much choice, what should I look for?

 This is the great thing about the market: every time of cycle from road to off-road, hybrid to folding, cargo, child or three-wheeler can be found with electrical assistance now.
 Most of the hard choices are the classic ones: what sort of cycle you need or want, what is your budget; does the local cycle service them, etc. a few additional questions, covered in later FAQ answers, are about range, motor location and weight (if you have to carry the bike often).
 BUT PLEASE MAKE SURE THAT THEY MEET THE UK REGULATIONS (see below).

 On public highways, pedal assisted electric (Pedelec) bike may not be ridden by under 14-year olds.
 The electric motor may only assist when the rider is pedalling so if the ebike has a throttle on the handlebars that allows the bike to be ridden without pedalling then it is legally a motorbike.
 In this case you would need tax, insurance and a motorbike helmet!
 Please see the 8th bullet in this Gov page.
 A legal ebike has the power is limited to a continuous rated 250w and the output is progressively reduced and finally cut off as the vehicle reaches a speed of 25km/h (15.5mph) or if the cyclist stops pedalling.
 If the ebike complies with the UK rules then no vehicle registration, number plates, riders license or helmet use is required.